Bad News (How I Met Your Mother): Production

+Writing

 The twist ending of Marshall's father's death was the result of show co-creators and producers Carter Bays and Craig Thomas' desire to explore the issue of the characters experiencing such a loss.
-Bays said that "these kind of moments happen when you don't expect them.
-We wanted to shock the audience the way the characters were shocked.
-So much of what we love about the show is the relatability of it, and we try to create characters and stories that people see themselves in.
-As we've ticked off every milepost of young adulthood, sadly this is another one of those mileposts".
+Talking about the unexpected death of Marshall's father, Bays said that "these kind of moments happen when you don't expect them".
+The writers wanted to "shock the audience" and have them relate to the characters.
+Bays said that "much of what we love about the show is the relatability of it".
+The writers tried to "create characters and stories that people see themselves in...As we've ticked off every milepost of young adulthood, sadly this is another one of those mileposts".

+Speaking of the episode's emotional ending, Bays said in an interview that it is difficult to "create a sense of foreboding on a 22-minute CBS sitcom.
+We wanted it to be a sucker punch, but we wanted to balance the sucker-to-punch ratio."
+According to Bays, "very early" into the episode's production, the writers "set the goal for [themselves] that [they] weren't going to sugarcoat it or back away from something if there's a little darkness to it.
+Loss is a part of life".
+An early draft of the episode contained a scene with an onscreen death of Marshall's father, but it was cut out of the final version.
+Jason Segel says the scene was left out due to fear of it possibly being leaked onto the internet.

+Countdown

+Throughout "Bad News", numbers appear on ordinary objects counting down from 50 to 1.
+This is a countdown from the beginning of the episode to the eventual bad news, which is told right after the "1" is shown.
+As the final scene of the episode closes, a parking meter is shown displaying an "expired" state.
+The countdown was an idea taken from the 1988 film Drowning by Numbers; through the course of that film, the numbers 1 to 100 appear in order, sometimes seen in the background, and other times spoken by the film's characters.
+According to Bays, the countdown was used to give an early signal to the audience that something big was going to happen at the end of the episode.

+Filming

-Jason Segel and Alyson Hannigan themselves were kept in the dark about the final scene.
+Jason Segel and Alyson Hannigan, who portray Marshall and Lily, respectively, were not told about the final scene.
 Segel said the original script had Lily saying she was pregnant, but on the scene's actual shooting day, the producers revealed that the scene would turn out differently.
-He and Hannigan worked out a plan wherein Segel would only know that his cue to react would be on Hannigan finishing her line with the word "it".
+The script simply stated "Lily tells Marshall some news", in order to protect the script from leaking and spoiling the ending.
+Segel and Hannigan worked out a plan wherein Segel's cue to react would be on Hannigan finishing her line with the word "it", so Segel would not know what the bad news is until the filming of the scene itself.
 The scene was done in only one take.

-Throughout the episode, numbers appear on ordinary objects counting down from 50 to 1.
-This is a countdown from the beginning of the episode to the eventual bad news, which is told right after the "1" is shown.
-As the final scene of the episode closes, a parking meter is in the background displaying a red "expired" state.
-The countdown was an idea taken from the 1988 film Drowning by Numbers; through the course of that film, the numbers 1 to 100 appear in order, sometimes seen in the background, and sometimes spoken by the film's characters.
-According to Bays, the countdown was used to give an early signal to the audience that something big was about to happen at the end of the episode.